enghwa/ecommerce-shopfront-on-aws/5_Cleanup/README.md

 Go to `Custom Domain Names` in `API Gateway` in Singapore and select your `*.arc30901.multi-region.xyz` domain name.
 Click `x` button to delete it.

 ## 3. Delete Aurora Read Replicas
 You created the Aurora Read Replica in Singapore using CLI.
-Go to `RDS`, select Read Replica Cluster `arc309-replica-cluster`, and select `Promte` in `Actions`.
+Go to `RDS`, select Read Replica Cluster `arc309-replica-cluster`, and select `Promote` in `Actions`.
 We need to promte the read replia as standalone to delete the instance.
 Then select Read Replica Instance `arc309-replica-instance` and select `Delete` in `Actions`.

 ## 4. Delete S3 buckets and S3 Replication role
 You need to empty the S3 bucket to delete resources.
 Go to `S3` and delete workshop related buckets: